sparsick/business-homepage/content/publication/maven-tycho-2/index.md

 #authors = ["Sandra Parsick"]
 publication_types = ["1"]
 url_dataset = ""
-abstract_short = "This post describes how to build Eclipse Plugin and Eclipse Feature with Maven Tycho and which problems I have." publication_short = "Im Blog von *Bernd Adamowicz*" url_project = "" url_code = ""
+summary = "This post describes how to build Eclipse Plugin and Eclipse Feature with Maven Tycho and which problems I have." publication_short = "Im Blog von *Bernd Adamowicz*" url_project = "" url_code = ""